IOSHED/Iosh__FibonacciView/README.md

 # Task

-1) Scroll nums (smart: app view only nums which user look)
+1) Matrix math Fibo Nums
-2) Matrix math Fibo Nums
+2) CI/CD for realize
-3) CI/CD for realize
+3) Add complex filters
-4) Add complex filters
+4) Smart cache
-5) Smart cache
+5) Cntr+C for copy selected num and Cntr+Shift+C for copy all
-6) Cntr+C for copy selected num
+6) More shortcuts
 7) tests

 ---